We're sorry but this app doesn't work properly without JavaScript enabled. Please enable it to continue.

 What will you learn?

 A REPL, or Read-Eval-Print Loop, is a simple interactive programming environment that takes user input, evaluates it, and returns the result to the user.
-In this guided project, you'll build a Pokedex-like REPL in Typescript that uses the PokeAPI to fetch data about Pokemon.
-It's a great way to put your Typescript knowledge to the test and learn valuable skills like HTTP networking and data serialization.
+In this guided project, you'll build a Pokedex-like REPL in TypeScript that uses the PokeAPI to fetch data about Pokemon.
+It's a great way to put your TypeScript knowledge to the test and learn valuable skills like HTTP networking and data serialization.

 Chapter List